What is the Freeway Service Patrol?

-The Placer County Freeway Service Patrol Program covers the congested area of freeway on I-80 between State Route 49 in Auburn and the Sacramento County line at Riverside Avenue and on State Route 65 from I-80 to Twelve Bridges Drive.
-Sacramento’s FSP service has several Freeway Service Patrol areas as well.
+The Placer County Freeway Service Patrol operates on Interstate 80 from the Sacramento County line at Riverside Avenue to State Route 49, and on State Route 65 from Interstate 80 to Twelve Bridges Drive.

 The Freeway Service Patrol operates Monday through Friday during morning (6:30 am to 10:00 am) and afternoon (2:30 pm to 6:30 pm) rush hours in Placer County to help motorists with car trouble.
 The service also operates on Interstate 80 on the following Monday holidays: Martin Luther King Jr. Day, President’s Day, Memorial Day, Independence Day and Labor Day.

 What services does the Freeway Service Patrol offer?

 Freeway Service Patrol services are free during morning and afternoon rush hours.
 When you are stranded on the freeway during rush hours, here is what the Freeway Service Patrol can do to get your car back up and running: